Science and technology in Venezuela: Experimental medicine

 Saint José Gregorio Hernández (Isnotu, 1858-Caracas, 1919).
 Graduated as a medical doctor at Universidad Central de Venezuela was noted both for his pioneering in biochemistry and for his piety.
 The Venezuelan government awarded him a grant to continue his studies in Europe.
 Hernández traveled to Paris, France, where he studied other fields of medicine such as: bacteriology, pathology, microbiology, histology, and physiology.
 Following his return to Venezuela, he became a leading doctor at the Hospital José María Vargas.
 Between 1891 and 1916, Hernández dedicated himself to teaching, medicine, and religious practice.
 He sought priesthood in two occasions, but his fragile physical conditions would ultimately prevent him from achieving that status.
 He studied at the Monastery of Lucca in Italy for ten months in 1908.
 In 1913, he enrolled at the Latin American Pío School of Rome to continue the priestly career, but had to return to Venezuela for health reasons.
 Among the scientific publications of this famous Venezuelan are The Elements of Bacteriology (1906), About the Angina Pectoris of Malaric Origin (1909) and The Elements of Philosophy (1912).
 Dr. Hernández treated the poor for free and even bought them medicines with his own money.
 One day in 1919, while bringing medicine to the home of one of his patients in Caracas, Hernández was struck by a car and killed.
 In 1986 the Pope John Paul II solemnly declared his heroic virtues, for which he was granted the title of Venerable.
-After more than 80 years of investigating the first miracle that Hernández did, on 30 April 2021, was beatified in Caracas, Venezuela.
-He was canonized by Pope Franciscus in 2025.
+After more than 80 years of investigating the first miracle that Hernández did, on 30 April 2021, was beatified by Pope Francis, who later approved his canonization in early 2025.
+He was canonized by Pope Leo XIV on 19 October 2025, one of the first two citizens of Venezuela to be so recognized by the Catholic Church.
+In January 2026 Pope Leo XIV sought his intercession following the US raid on Venezuela.was beatified in Caracas, Venezuela.

 August Pi i Sunyer (Barcelona 1879 – Ciudad de Mexico, 1965).
 Graduate in medicine at the University of Barcelona in 1899 gained a doctorate at the University of Madrid in 1900 with a thesis on anaerobic life.
 He worked as an assistant professor of physiology in Barcelona in 1902 under Ramon Coll i Pujol, and in 1904 obtained the chair in the University of Seville.
 In 1906 he presided over the executive committee of the First Congress of Hygiene of Catalonia and in 1907 resigned to the chair to return to Barcelona to dedicate itself to the investigation.
 In 1914 was named professor of physiology of the Faculty of Medicine of the University of Barcelona, of which in 1916 happened to be full professor.